tradle/tradleconf/README.md

 This will turn most of your cloud functions off.
 Mobile/web clients will be unable to reach your MyCloud.

-To re-enable your deployment, you run:
+To re-enable your deployment:
+- go to the AWS lambda console
+- find xxx-cli lambda
+- remove **DISABLED** from this lambda **Environment variables**
+- Save the changes
+- Run:

 `tradleconf enable --remote`